 Shadow Lass and Dream Girl in action

-After this is is a simple matter to free that other Legionnaires.
+After this it is a simple matter to free the other Legionnaires.

 Late, and relatively ineffective a while back, they may be, but Ultraboy and Mon-El still provide a stunning visual when they take on the magic of Pharoxx.